 Class attendance is essential for success.
-If a student is absent, he or she will be responsible for coming to my TAP to pick-up missed work or an alternate assignment if applicable to the situation.
+If a student is absent, he or she should first check maxfield.synthasite.com for the daily assignment and then come to my TAP with any questions or for an alternate assignment if applicable.
 If something was viewed in class during the student's absence, he or she is responsible for viewing on his/her own time and completing the corresponding work.
+Most viewings and handouts will be available through my website.